Holland Society of New York

 Program for the Holland Society's 15th Annual Dinner, January 18, 1900, Waldorf-Astoria Hotel, New York City.

 The Holland Society of New York is a historical and genealogical society founded in 1885 in New York City.
 Its primary goal is to gather and preserve information about the settlement and history of New Netherland, a Dutch colony in North America.
 The society focuses on researching and documenting the lives and experiences of the colony's inhabitants, its political, social, and religious patterns.
 It supports genealogical research and publishes historical publications.

 The Holland Society is known for initiating projects such as the New Netherland Project, begun in 1974, which translates and publishes 17th-century records from the New York State Archives.

 Membership in the society is open to both males and females, who are directly descended from an ancestor who lived in New Netherland before or during 1675.
-Cecil B. DeMille, Humphrey Bogart, Henry Fonda, Theodore Roosevelt, Franklin D. Roosevelt, and John Updike were members.

 The Holland Society's library holds approximately 7,000 books, including local histories, family histories, genealogies, and reference materials.
 It also features a comprehensive collection of vertical files containing letters, photographs, genealogies, and press clippings.

+Notable members

+Notable members of the Holland Society have included film director Cecil B. DeMille, actors Humphrey Bogart and Henry Fonda, presidents Theodore Roosevelt and Franklin D. Roosevelt, and author John Updike.

+Other documented members include physicist and Nobel laureate John Hasbrouck Van Vleck, diplomat Stanley K. Hornbeck, general Cortlandt V. R. Schuyler, comptroller general Elmer B. Staats, congressmen Norman F. Lent and Peter H. B. Frelinghuysen, and conductor Edwin Outwater.
+Each received the Society's Members' Distinguished Achievement Medal.

+Prominent early members and leaders included New York judge Hooper C. Van Vorst, the Society's first president; congressman and diplomat Robert Roosevelt, one of its incorporators and its president in 1890; judges Augustus Van Wyck, Robert A. Van Wyck, and Alphonso T. Clearwater; politician and philanthropist James William Beekman; congressman and transportation entrepreneur John H. Starin; and surgeon Albert Vander Veer.